vareha/data_engineering_zoomcamp_project/memory-bank/techContext.md

 3. **BigQuery to Looker Studio**
    - Direct connection from Looker Studio to BigQuery
    - Query optimization for dashboard performance

+4. **Kestra to GCP Services**
+   - Direct integration with GCS for file operations
+   - Integration with BigQuery for data loading and querying
+   - Service account authentication for secure access

+## Data Mart Layer

+The project now includes an additional data mart layer specifically designed for dashboard requirements:

+1. **Purpose**
+   - Pre-aggregate data for dashboard performance
+   - Simplify dashboard queries
+   - Optimize for specific visualization requirements

+2. **Implementation**
+   - dbt models for daily and monthly aggregations
+   - Partition by date for efficient time-based filtering
+   - Materialized as BigQuery tables for direct dashboard connection

+3. **Dashboard Integration**
+   - Direct connection from Looker Studio to mart tables
+   - Simplified SQL queries for dashboard visualizations
+   - Improved dashboard load time and responsiveness

 This technical context document provides an overview of the technologies, setup requirements, constraints, and dependencies for the AIS data engineering project.
 It serves as a reference for understanding the technical landscape and considerations for development and deployment.